 The Office of Chief Counsel and legal staff (Legal Counsel) are primarily responsible for legal issues concerning the investment program and advise the Board, CEO, CIO, and staff on investment-related legal matters.
 Legal Counsel advises the Board in performing its fiduciary responsibility.
-In addition to reliance upon internal resources for such matters, the Chief Counsel or designee within the Legal Office may retain external legal counsel, when deemed necessary and appropriate, to advise staff, negotiate and prepare contracts on investment-related matters and individual transactions, and provide other investment legal advice to protect LACERA's interests.
+In addition to reliance upon internal resources for such matters, the Chief Counsel or designee within the Legal Office may retain external legal counsel, when deemed necessary and appropriate, to advise staff, negotiate and prepare contracts on investment-related matters and individual transactions, and provide other investment legal advice to protect LACERA's interests, including its status as a tax-exempt government plan.